Interacting with Runbooks

 Run runbooks and query their status using RealmJoins API

 RealmJoin's API allows you to start runbooks from your application, to query the successful execution of previously triggered runs.
-See RealmJoin's Swagger description to see, which operations are currently supported.
+See to see, which operations are currently supported.

 The following sections lay out how to use RealmJoin's API to start and track runbook jobs.
-It is assumed that you already have connected an Azure Automation account to RealmJoin Portal.
-Also, make sure to authenticate every request against RealmJoin's API using an appropriate http Authorization header.
+It is assumed that you already have to RealmJoin Portal.
+Also, make sure to every request against RealmJoin's API using an appropriate http Authorization header.

 Azure Automation has a batch processing approach regarding runbooks.
 When you trigger the execution of a runbook, a job is created for this runbook and queued for execution.